najiaaleeya/2403-ITT440/10% Individual Assignment/34 WAN ALEEYA FARISYA BINTI WAN SUHAZAM/README.md

    features of both Bourne and C shell, along with its improvements, such as string and array manipulation.
 ### 4. **Bourne Again Shell**
    It is also known as `bash` which is developed by Brian Fox.
 It is a combination of `sh`, `csh` and `ksh` capabilities.
-   Bash shell is the most used shell in Linux system as it is the default shell on Linux and Mac OSX.
+   `bash` shell is the most used shell in Linux system as it is the default shell on Linux and Mac OSX.
 This shell can recall the previous commands and edit them.
 ### 5. **Z Shell**
    Z shell, also known as `zsh`, was created by a student named Paul Festad at Princeton University in 1990.
 Z shell is an